lijason/riqapi/resources/entitylists.md

 #### Required (json document)

-**data** - an array of objects that represent existing relationships on the list, where the properties of this object represent the values you want to use to match to existing relationships and the values you want to set.
+**data** - An array of objects that represent existing relationships on the list, where the properties of this object represent the values you want to use to match to existing relationships and the values you want to set.

-**matchBy** - can be “id”, “email”, or one of the field ids in the list (e.g. “3”,“10”, etc. you can find field ids by querying the Fields api endpoint) This value chooses which property of the data array objects is used to match to existing relationships.
+**matchBy** - Can be “id”, “email”, or one of the field ids in the list (e.g. “3”,“10”, etc. you can find field ids by querying the Fields api endpoint).
+This value chooses which property of the data array objects is used to match to existing relationships.

 ### Response